 Special corporate rates are negotiated on a per-case basis.

 Webflow's pricing structure is somewhat complicated, with the differences between each package not really emphasized.
 A current overview of the service's rates can be found below:

 |Starter||Website Basic||Website CMS||Ecommerce Standard||Website Business||Ecommerce Plus||Ecommerce Advanced|

 |Monthly Price||$0.00||from $14.00||from $23.00||from $29.00||from $39.00||from $74.00||from $212.00|

 |Contract Period (Months)||0||1 - 12||1 - 12||1 - 12||1 - 12||1 - 12||1 - 12|

 |Free of Ads|

-Apart from that, since Webflow is a mix of CMS and site builder, it doesn't really have many parallels with other services, or, at the very least, not enough to be called a rival to them (or vice versa).
-For those without any interest in coding or web design, a number of easier to use site builders are available, the most prominent of which is the top performer from our sample, Wix.
+Apart from that, because Webflow is a mix between CMS and site builder, it doesn't really have many parallels with other services, or, at the very least, not enough to be called a rival to them (or vice versa).
+For those without any interest in coding or web design, a number of easier-to-use site builders are available, the most prominent of which is the top performer from our sample, Wix.